VISA APPLICATIONSinformation centre

 The B1 visa is given to business travelers only.
 If your trip is for pleasure, you may require one of the other US visa options below.

-Other USA Visa Options:
+Other US Visa Options:

 Who needs a B1 Visa?

-• Settling inheritance issues.
+• Settling estate matters.

-• Contract negotiation.
+• Contract negotiations.

-• Some aircrew members may enter the United States as deadhead crew.
+• Aircrew members traveling as deadhead crew.

 How to apply for a B1 Visa